jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 Oh, you thought I was going to do your job for you _for free_.
 That's adorable!

+##### What if I can't place the candidate you provided anywhere?

+That's your problem, not mine.
+Maybe you're not a very good recruiter?

 ## Give me a salary indication

 I require a salary indication prior to any interviews taking place.
 This is to avoid spending hours on interviews only